peterlangenkamp/SSI-Service-Provider/jwt-descriptions/jwt-credential-verify-request.md

     The "aud" (audience) claim identifies the recipients that the JWT is intended for (currently hardcoded as `"ssi-service-provider"`).

 -  ## `sub=[string]`
     The "sub" (subject) of the jwt.
-Should be `"credential-issue-request"`.
+Should be `"credential-verify-request"`.

 -  ## `jti*=[string]`
     *\*Currently added automatically (randomly generated) when [creating a jwt](../rest-api/create-jwt.md), but will be required in the future, maybe with a different name.*